gpynes/lambda-transcoder/README.md

 ## Getting Started

-To get started first initialize the cdk using `cdk bootstrap`.
-Then deploy this app using `npm run build` followed by `cdk deploy`.
+To get started first initialize the cdk using `npx cdk bootstrap`.
+Then deploy this app using `npm run build` followed by `npx cdk deploy`.

 Once the app is deployed, simply upload a video file to the `source/` directory inside the `SourceBucket` that is created to trigger the pipeline (you will need to manually create the `source/` directory).